hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## Need to make sure I am thinking through the thing I read
+* I can do this by closing the book and recalling it in my memory

 ## Dont muck your way through thought.
 It is form

 ## Why did I get stuck in this area for some time?